feagi/feagi/src/ros/Micro-ROS-Arduino.md

 # Micro-ROS arduino set up
 Micro-ROS Arduino is one of few methods to communicate between ROS2 and Ardiuno effectively.
 This method is not fully developed yet.
 It's currently work in process by Micro-ROS.
 They design and add the middleware between two things.
 It relies on Micro XRCE-DDS to communicate between ROS2 and Arduino.
 Their link is in the section, "More information" on the bottom of this document.
+The picture below displays how things work using Micro-ROS arduino:

 ## Setup on linux on Teensy and Arduino